Image of recycled plastics on a finger.

 Microplastics & Health

-• Microplastics have been found in the heart, brain, liver, kidneys, and placental tissue.
+• Microplastics have been found almost every human tissue - the heart, brain, liver, kidneys, placenta and more.

 • A landmark 2025 study found microplastics in arterial plaques — and those with detectable levels had a 4.5× higher risk of heart attack or stroke within three years.